 Another option is naming a charity as the beneficiary of your 401(k).
 Charities are exempt from income tax, allowing the funds to pass tax-free.
 This strategy works well for individuals with charitable intentions and other assets to leave to heirs.

-There’s one other option for avoiding income taxes on an inherited 401(k).
+There’s one other option for heirs looking to avoid income taxes on an inherited 401(k).
 You could disclaim the inheritance altogether.
 If you were to disclaim an inherited 401(k), the money would pass on to the next contingent beneficiary.
 This is something you may consider if you’d rather avoid 401(k) inheritance tax headaches, you don’t necessarily need the money or you would simply rather see it go to someone else.

 Bottom Line